brianc/node-postgres/README.md

 // the same environment varaibles used by postgres cli tools var client = new pg.Client();

-// connect to our PostgreSQL server instance client.connect(function (err) {
+// connect to our database
+client.connect(function (err) {
   if (err) throw err;